EdD in Higher Education and Social Change

 About the Interview

 Prospective students will meet for an hour-long Zoom conference or phone conference which is scheduled so that the prospective student will not feel rushed.
-Students are welcome, and even expected, to have more than one conversation with WISR’s President or Chief Academic Officer.
+Students are welcome, and even expected, to have more than one conversation with WISR’s President or Academic Dean.

 After extensive discussions, most prospective enrollees are able to judge the kinds of student autonomy and commitment that study at WISR requires.
 Most applicants who do not have the necessary qualifications screen themselves out voluntarily.